kedacore/keda-docs/content/docs/2.1/concepts/scaling-deployments.md

   pollingInterval: 30  # Optional.
 Default: 30 seconds
 ```

 This is the interval to check each trigger on.
-By default KEDA will check each trigger source on every ScaledObject every 30 seconds.
+By default, KEDA will check each trigger source on every ScaledObject every 30 seconds.

 **Example:** in a queue scenario, KEDA will check the queueLength every `pollingInterval`, and scale the resource up or down accordingly.